-If you want a small size wood pellet package, such as for a trial to see if your kitty likes wood or not, you can try this Kaytee litter.
+If you want a small-size wood pellet package, such as a trial to see if your kitty likes wood or not, you can try this Kaytee litter.

-Since Feline Pines are sold in a large package (about 40 pounds), they are not suitable for everyone.
+Since Feline Pines are sold in large packages (about 40 pounds), they are not suitable for everyone.
 This Kaytee is only one-fifth the weight of

 Feline Pine, that is why the price is also much more affordable.

 This litter is not only made for cats, but also for many other types of pets.
 So if your house has cats with hamsters or even ferrets, you can consider buying this adaptable piece!